 The TRA is determined by ensuring that there is a 19 in 20 probability that LCCC will be able to make all its CFD generator payments in time utilising only money collected from the ILR and TRA, considering the timing of payments made and received, and the uncertainties associated with generation, market reference prices and other factors.
 The TRA is then shared among suppliers based on their recent market share, to form the individual Supplier Reserve Amounts.

 The eligible supply currently consists of gross demand.
-From October 2015 onwards it is expected to exclude up to 85% of demand consumed by suppliers to eligible Electricity Intensive Industries (EIIs) in possession of a current certificate issued by the Department of Business, Innovation & Skills.
-For the Government Response to its consultation on the EII exemption click here.
+Once the scheme is effective it is expected to exclude up to 85% of demand consumed by suppliers to eligible Electricity Intensive Industries (EIIs) in possession of a current certificate issued by the Department of Business, Energy, and Industrial Strategy.

 Once CFD payments commence, it is also expected that a number of suppliers will apply for an exemption for any eligible imported renewable electricity under the “Green Excluded Electricity” exemption.
 LCCC guidance on how this will be implemented is available under Publications